chrisjackson-pellicle/PAV/README.md

 #### 5. Intergenic Region Analysis
 - Same intergenic analysis as the full pipeline
 - Extracts and analyzes intergenic regions

+## Linearization

+PAV automatically linearizes plastid genomes upstream of specified gene(s) to ensure consistent annotation and to avoid issues with genes that span the circular genome boundary.

 ## Gene naming conventions